SwedbankPay/developer.swedbankpay.com/_includes/cancel.md

 ## Create Cancel Transaction

-{% if documentation_section contains "checkout-v3" %}
+{% if documentation_section contains "digital-payments" %}

 Perform the `cancel` operation to cancel a previously created payment.
 You can only cancel a payment - or part of payment - not yet captured.